fbpx

 Of course you can see that on the surface, the logic in that saying is flawed.
 What’s beautiful has nothing to do with what is good.
 But we still associate perception and individual traits, making our judgement often inaccurate.

-One of the most popular examples of this effect is in attractiveness.
+To better understand how this works, let’s take a step back to psychology where one of the most popular examples of this effect is in attractiveness.
 We perceive good-looking people to be more intelligent, more successful and more popular.
 More attractive political candidates tend to be perceived as more knowledgeable, regardless of their level of knowledge.

 One study found that subjects were more lenient when sentencing attractive individuals than unattractive ones, even though exactly the same crime was committed.